 You can override the linker on a per-program basis.
 By default the linker is chosen according to the languages used by the program.
 For instance, a program that includes C++ source code would use the C++ compiler to link.
-The LINK variable must hold the name of a command that can be passed all the .o file names as arguments.
+The LINK variable must hold the name of a command that can be passed all the .o file names and libraries to link against as arguments.
 Note that the name of the underlying program is not passed to LINK; typically one uses '\$0':